penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/snmp-polling.md

 This output provides a concise summary of the device's status, indicating a successful SNMP query.
 Let's break down what each part means:

 1.  **`snmpstatus -v2c -c public 127.0.0.1`**:
     - `-v2c`: Specifies that SNMP version 2c was used.
     - `-c public`: Indicates that the community string "public" was used for authentication.
     - `127.0.0.1`: This is the target IP address, in this case, the localhost (the machine on which the command was run).

 2.  **`[UDP: [127.0.0.1]:161->[0.0.0.0]:33310]`**:
     - This section describes the communication path.
     - `UDP`: Confirms that the User Datagram Protocol was used, which is standard for SNMP.
     - `[127.0.0.1]:161`: This is the source of the SNMP request and the standard SNMP port (161) on which the SNMP agent listens.
     - `->[0.0.0.0]:33310`: This indicates the destination of the response. `0.0.0.0` is a placeholder for "any address," and `33310` is a high-numbered ephemeral port used by the client to receive the response.

-3. **`=>[Linux localhost.localdomain 5.14.0-570.28.1.el9_6.aarch64 #1 SMP PREEMPT
-_DYNAMIC Thu Jul 24 07:50:10 EDT 2025 aarch64]`**:
+3.  **`[Linux localhost.localdomain 5.14.0-570.28.1.el9_6.aarch64 #1 SMP PREEMPT_DYNAMIC Thu Jul 24 07:50:10 EDT 2025 aarch64]`**:
     - This is crucial information about the queried device itself.
     - `Linux localhost.localdomain`: Identifies the operating system as Linux, with the hostname `localhost.localdomain`.
     - `5.14.0-570.28.1.el9_6.aarch64`: This is the kernel version and architecture
-   - `#1 SMP PREEMPT_DYNAMIC Thu Jul 24 07:50:10 EDT 2025 aarch64`: Provides further
-     kernel build details, including the build date and time.
+    - `#1 SMP PREEMPT_DYNAMIC Thu Jul 24 07:50:10 EDT 2025 aarch64`: Provides further kernel build details, including the build date and time.

 4.  **`Up: 1:24:36.58`**:
     - This indicates the **uptime** of the device.
 The system has been running for 1 day, 24 hours, 36 minutes, and 58 seconds.

 5.  **`Interfaces: 2, Recv/Trans packets: 355763/355129 | IP: 37414/35988`**:
     - **`Interfaces: 2`**: This tells us that the device has detected 2 network interfaces.
     - **`Recv/Trans packets: 355763/355129`**: These numbers represent the total
       number of packets received and transmitted across _all_ network interfaces on the device since it was last booted.
     - **`IP: 37414/35988`**: These figures likely represent the number of IP datagrams received and sent specifically by the IP layer on the device.
 This provides a more specific metric of IP traffic compared to the total packet count which includes other layer 2 protocols.

 In summary, this output from `snmpstatus` quickly provides a clear overview of a Linux system's basic health and network activity, confirming that the SNMP agent